Prayer Book of Queen Beatrice

 1. Beatrice of Aragon (1457–1508) was Queen of Hungary and Bohemia and a great patron of Renaissance art

-2. She commissioned a small prayer book, written entirely in gold ink, to be made for her in northern Italy
+2. She commissioned a small prayer book, written largely in gold ink, to be made for her in northern Italy

 3. A miniature of Christ, ornate decorated initials and gold adorned borders complement the golden texts